 My EU GDPR Statement of Data Protection Compliance

-I use a WordPress plugin called WP Email Capture to aid management of my email marketing list.
+I use two WordPress plugins called WP Email Capture and Easy Digital Downloads to aid management of my email marketing list.
 Should you wish to join my email list, I collect the following data:

 Your Name (or what you chose to address yourself as).
 This is used for simple personalisation purposes.

 Your Email Address.
 This is used to contact you.

 The date of signup.
 This is so I can reference when to delete your data at a later date.